 Aboriginal Heritage, black kangaroos, red winged parrots, sunset at Nawurlandja.

+The Nourlangie region will be our first access to the magnificent Arnhem Land escarpment and its unique wildlife.
+It also helps us to understand the enormous importance of Kakadu to the Aboriginal People.
+Ancient sandstone ranges rise directly out of the Kakadu floodplains in a landscape that epitomises the Dreamtime in Australia.
+We’ll visit a number of places in this region including the Nanguluwur Rock Art site, Anbangbang Billabong and Nourlangie Rock Art site – this last site contains some of the most powerful Aboriginal paintings in Australia including a depiction of the Lightning Man.
+All the names in Kakadu rise from Aboriginal languages.
+You will begin to feel the incredible power of this landscape.
 After a picnic lunch we’ll head back Anbinik for a siesta (or a swim in the pool) during the heat of the afternoon before heading back out to the bush to watch the sunset over the Kakadu escarpment from Nawurlandja lookout.
 Twilight often heralds the flight of tens of thousands of fruit bats winging their way silently through the tropical dusk – an incredible sight.
 We then return to Jabiru for dinner

 Accommodation: Anbinik Jabiru